 The idea here is to not only attract subscribers but to keep them and hopefully have these loyal subscribers share your content.

-You can share links to other websites with great, useful content that is not in your niche but is helpful to your audience.
+You can share links to other websites with great, useful content.

 Or share links to free workshops on topics that you have blogged about but are not an expert (yet!).

 You can share links to affiliate products that you think your readers might find helpful.